monch1962/julia-junit-spike/README.md

 First install Julia (on Mac, `brew cask install julia` should do it)

-## To setup dependencies inside the Julia repl
+## To setup dependencies inside the Julia REPL
 ```
 $ julia
 pkg> ]dev ./MyPackage.jl